 - Painkillers - paracetamol or ibuprofen, for treating headaches and minor aches and pains.

-- Plasters - in various sizes will come in handy for covering any cuts and grazes, protecting you from getting an infection.
+- Plasters - in various sizes will come in handy for covering any cuts and grazes, helping to protect you from getting an infection.

 - Antiseptic wipes - these are great for cleaning cuts or abrasions, or for sterilising your hands.